Combining Cyclobenzaprine and Ibuprofen: Is It Worth It?

 There are some alternative combinations to try rather than the cyclobenzaprine-ibuprofen mix.

-Just remember to talk to your physician before you stop the current prescription and move on to a different treatment plan.
+Just remember to talk to your physician or seek medical advice from a healthcare provider before you stop the current prescription and move on to a different treatment plan.

 Cyclobenzaprine With Physical Therapy